Chaos in Nonlinear Random Walks with Non-Monotonic Transition Probabilities: Governing Equations and Chaotic Dynamics

-We begin by illustrating our main result using a small network of size $N=8$ with the function $f$ given in Eq.~(\ref{eq:03}).
-Setting $z=1.288/N$, we plot in Fig.~\ref{fig1}(a) the bifurcation diagram using the quantity $\|\bm{p}(t)-\bm{p}_1^*\|$, where $\bm{p}_1^*=\bm{k}/\sum_{i}k_i$ is the normalized degree vector, as $\alpha$ is increased from $0$ to $60$. for sufficiently small $\alpha$ the dynamics converge to a fixed point near $\bm{p}\approx\bm{p}_1^*$, but soon undergo a period-doubling bifurcation at $\alpha\approx 0.6$.
+We begin by illustrating our main result using a small network of size $N=8$ with the function $f_1$ given in Eq.~(\ref{eq:03}).
+Setting $z=1.288/N$, we plot in Fig.~\ref{fig1}(a) the bifurcation diagram using the quantity $\|\bm{p}(t)-\bm{p}_1^*\|$ as $\alpha$ is increased from $0$ to $60$.
+For sufficiently small $\alpha$ the dynamics converge to a fixed point near $\bm{p}\approx\bm{p}_1^*$, but soon undergo a period-doubling bifurcation at $\alpha\approx 0.6$.
 Beyond this point we observe a cascade of further period-doubling bifurcations, eventually giving way to chaotic dynamics with subsequent bands of higher-order periodic and chaotic behavior, as is typical in other generic maps displaying chaotic dynamics~\cite{Ott2002}.
-To confirm the chaotic dynamics observed we plot in Fig.~\ref{fig1}(b) the largest Lyapunov exponent $\lambda$, which agrees nicely with the bifurcation diagram.
-We note here that the conservation of probability (or more generally, the conservation of the sum of $\bm{p}(t)$) in Eqs.~(\ref{eq:01}) and (\ref{eq:02}) implies that the dynamics lie on a center manifold, and therefore at least one zero Lyapunov exponent will always exist.
-(For instance, the Jacobian matrix must always have on eigenvalue that is one.)
-Thus, $\lambda=0$ for periodic (i.e., non-chaotic) dynamics and $\lambda>0$ for chaos.
-Next we probe the chaotic dynamics further, setting $\alpha = 52.2$ and plotting the attractor in the $(\|\bm{p}(t)-\bm{p}_1^*\|,\|\bm{p}(t)-\bm{p}_2^*\|)$ plane, where $\bm{p}_2^*=\bm{1}/N$ is the normalized constant vector.
-Zooming in on the attractor, e.g., the upper right-hand portion of Fig.~\ref{fig1}(c) shown in Fig.~\ref{fig1}(d), shows a fractal structure resulting from repeated stretching and folding.
-This structure is in fact fractal, as computation of the correlation dimension~\cite{Ott2002} yield the non-integer value of $d_{\text{corr}}\approx1.1015$.
+To confirm that the dynamics are in fact chaotic, we plot in Fig.~\ref{fig1}(b) the largest Lyapunov exponent $\lambda$, which agrees nicely with the bifurcation diagram.
+We note here that the conservation of probability (or more generally, the conservation of the sum of $\bm{p}(t)$) in Eqs.~(\ref{eq:01}) and (\ref{eq:02}) implies that the dynamics lie on the simplex characterized by $\sum_{i=1}^Np_i(t)=1$, $p_i(t)\ge0$ for $i=1,\dots,N$.
+Moreover, the Jacobian matrix for Eq.~(\ref{eq:01}) always has at least one eigenvalue given precisely by $\lambda = 1$, making this simplex a center manifold that is marginally stable in the transverse direction away from the simplex.
+Since perturbations in this direction neither grow or decay, this guarantees that at least one Lyapunov exponent will always be zero, so the largest Lyapunov exponent will be $\lambda=0$ for non-chaotic (e.g., periodic and quasi-periodic) dynamics and $\lambda>0$ for chaos.
+Next we probe the chaotic dynamics further, setting $\alpha = 52.2$ and plotting the chaotic attractor in the $(\|\bm{p}(t)-\bm{p}_1^*\|,\|\bm{p}(t)-\bm{p}_2^*\|)$ plane, where $\bm{p}_2^*=\bm{1}/N$ is the normalized constant vector, in Fig.~\ref{fig1}(c).
+The stretching and folding that is typically present in strange attractors can be more easily identified by zooming in on, e.g., the upper-right hand side of the attractor, as shown in Fig.~\ref{fig1}(d).
+To confirm the fractal nature of the structure we perform a fractal analysis that reveals a correlation dimension~\cite{Ott2002} given by the non-integer value of $d_{\text{corr}}\approx1.1015$.
 In Fig.~\ref{fig1}(e) we illustrate the network structure used in Figs.~\ref{fig1}(a)--(d).

 Before continuing on, we pause to discuss the implications of these new findings.
 While the applicability of classical random walks (i.e., those with static transition probabilities, either biased or not) cannot be overstated, the relaxation of static transition probabilities is a key ingredient in modeling transport dynamics when decision-making is more nuanced.
 The results presented above show that when non-monotonicity is a feature in such a process, then not only may the the system not converge to a simple fixed point or periodic orbit of low order, but possibly a higher-order periodic orbit or even a chaotic state.
 Moreover, in the case of a chaotic state we lose long-term predictability of the system behavior, posing a hurdle for forecasting beyond the very short-term, even with very accurate system information.